alexravi/IIT-PREDICTOR/README.md

 7. Access the application:

-   Open a web browser and go to `http://localhost:5000` to access the IIT-PREDICTOR application locally.
+   Open a web browser and go to `http://localhost:8000` to access the IIT-PREDICTOR application locally.

 ## Usage

-1. Input your JEE Main and Advanced scores into the provided fields.
+1. Input your JEE Advanced scores into the provided fields.
 2. Select the desired IIT and course for prediction.
 3. Click the "Predict" button to view the chances of admission.